Patsy-Lin-Personal-Website/my-personal-website/README.md

 # my-personal-website

-"My Personal Portfolio Site is a website where I share my background, experiences, and projects related to the tech industry.
+My Personal Portfolio Site is a website where I share my background, experiences, and projects related to the tech industry.
 It serves as a platform to showcase my skills, highlight my journey into technology, and provide insights into my hobbies and unique qualities.

 Through this website, visitors can explore various sections, including: